algao1/blurb/content/posts/kv_store.md

 }
 ```

-Here I'm omitting the details of how the sparse index is implemented, but it is just a wrapper around a slice of `(key, offset)`, with a method that performs binary search to find the lower and upper bounds.
+Here I'm omitting the details of how the sparse index is implemented, but it is essentially a wrapper around a slice of `(key, offset)`, with a method that performs binary search to find the appropriate lower and upper bounds.

 ### Bloom Filters

-Apart from reducing the number of records our key-value store needs to look at, we can also completely ignore some tables **if** we can determine if our key resides in the table.
+Apart from reducing the number of records our key-value store needs to look at, we can also completely ignore some tables **if** we can determine whether our key resides in the table.
 However, that would take at least as much space as there are keys, so clearly that would not be feasible.

 But, we can do something almost as good.
 We can determine with *some probability* whether our key exists in a given set (and hence our table)!
 This is done using a **bloom filter**, a probabilistic data structure.
-I won't go into the details of implementing one or how it works, but feel free to check out [this](https://llimllib.github.io/bloomfilter-tutorial/) article I referenced.
+I won't go into the details of implementing one or how it works, but feel free to check out [this](https://llimllib.github.io/bloomfilter-tutorial/) article I used for my implementation.

 The property that we want is that if the filter returns false, then we are *guaranteed* that our key does not exist in the table.
-But, if its true, then it *might* be in the table.
+But, if its true, then it *might* exist in the table.

 Similarly to the previous optimization, we need to update `Add` and `findInSSTable`.
 First, we will just return `False` if the key does not exist in the bloom filter.